Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Discussion

 \subsubsection{Vejde}

 The \brandname{} agent trained with \ac{rl} received average scores higher than the trivial policies on \(\nicefrac{8}{10}\) domains.
-We consider this a positive indication that the method can be used for developing policies generalize to unseen problem instances within a class of problems.
+We consider this a positive indication that \brandname{} can be used to represent policies that can generalize to unseen problem instances within a class of problems.
 We observed a negative difference in score between the mimic policy and \ac{rl} policy for most problem domains. \emph{Elevators} has the most significant difference, with an 87 percent unit drop between the experiments.
 Since the problems and \brandname{} architectures were the same for both experiments, we attribute this difference to \ac{ppo} not discovering a set of policy parameters that work and those found when imitating \prost{}.
 It remains an open question as to how this difference can be reduced. \textit{Navigation} and \textit{CrossingTraffic} occur in the set of problems the \brandname{} policies receive the lowest scores in, both in the reinforcement and imitation learning experiments.
-They are grid-based problems, with discrete cartesian coordinates represented as objects and only nullary actions.
-These are not the kinds of problems that we otherwise would choose to use \brandname{} with, in that representing a uniform grid as a graph is needlessly complicated and the number of possible actions is constant regardless of the grid size.
+They are both grid-based, with discrete cartesian coordinates represented as objects and only nullary actions.
+These are arguably not the kinds of problems that we would choose to use \brandname{} with, in that representing a uniform grid as a graph is needlessly complicated and the number of possible actions is constant regardless of the grid size.
 Nevertheless, they fit the selection criteria we set, so we feel that it would be unfairly selective to exclude them.
-They are arguably a good test for the ability of the architecture to generate graph embeddings, in that they are essentially graph-classification tasks, but the hypothesis that a whole graph aggregation is needed to solve these problems remains untested.
+They are arguably a good test of the architectures ability to generate whole-graph embeddings, in that they can be regarded as graph classification tasks, but the hypothesis that a whole graph aggregation is needed to solve these problems remains untested.